Partnership Working

 Hatch End High School has also worked successfully in partnership with Higher Education to deliver excellent opportunities for our students.
 Students applying to the most competitive institutions have benefited from face-to-face and e-mentoring from existing undergraduates including some of our own Alumni.
 We have also supported students in attending programmes which encourage application to the most competitive courses and institutions, for example the Pathways to Law Programme with Kings College London and the LSE Choice Programme which offers students a week long residential experience of like at the LSE and then a series of trips and weekend workshops; one of our staff has been involved with the LSE in the planning and delivery of the Choice programme.
 Additionally, our extra-curricular provision has been strengthened by two alumni from University College London who have been offering a ‘Formula One in schools’ enrichment activity.

-Harrow Collegiate Alliance
+Harrow Collegiate Alliance (HCA)

 The Alliance has a strong portfolio of Professional Development that is delivered by Senior Leaders, Middle Leaders and teachers from across the Alliance with external specialist input for some programmes.
 A comprehensive programme addresses professional learning needs of all members of the school workforce with programmes for teaching assistants, aspiring teachers and support staff.
 Another comprehensive pedagogy programme is complemented by a suite of leadership programmes from ‘First Steps into Middle Leadership’ through to the ‘Aspiring Headship Programme’.
 Additional programmes are on offer in coaching and mentoring and secondments between schools are available and middle and senior leadership level.
-A growing Research and Development focus and a School Based Masters Degree Programme, in collaboration with St Marys University, ensure that our professional learning programme is grounded in an evidence base which is used to inform practice; with teachers across the schools increasingly becoming research engaged as they participate in small scale teacher enquiry projects.
-The Alliance also offers the revised suite of NPQ qualifications for Middle and Senior leaders through it's partnership with the Teach West London Teaching School Hub.
+A growing Research and Development focus and a School Based Masters Degree Programme, in collaboration with St Mary's University, ensure that our professional learning programme is grounded in an evidence base which is used to inform practice; with teachers across the schools increasingly becoming research engaged as they participate in small scale teacher enquiry projects.
+The Alliance also offers the revised suite of NPQ qualifications for Middle and Senior leaders through its partnership with the Teach West London Teaching School Hub.

 Teacher Training

-Hatch End High School has a long history of working in partnership with The Institute of Education and other Higher Education Institutions, such as Brunel University and Hertfordshire University, to deliver outstanding Initial Teacher Training programmes.
-We currently recruit candidates wishing to achieve Qualified Teacher Status via the nationally acclaimed Teach First programme and we have now supported two cohorts of School Direct recruits to attain Qualified Teacher Status.
-Both are school-based programmes of teacher training which enable us to work collaboratively with Training Institutions and our partner schools to train teachers and future school leaders; ensuring that the training fits with our school ethos and equips participants to meet the needs of our students.
+Hatch End High School has a long history of working in partnership with The Institute of Education and Teach West London SCITT to deliver outstanding Initial Teacher Training programmes.
+We are part of the nationally acclaimed Teach First Trainee programme and support staff from the UK and abroad to attain Qualified Teacher Status.
+We work collaboratively with a range of training institutions to train teachers and future school leaders; ensuring that the training fits with our school ethos and equips participants to meet the needs of our students.
+We run our own ECF programme in collaboration with Nower Hill High School with Teach West London as our Appropriate Body.
+For more information about our training programmes please click here.

 Safeguarding